Electronic Arts: 2007–2013: John Riccitiello era, casual gaming and Origin's launch

 In February 2008, it was revealed that Electronic Arts had made a takeover bid for rival game company Take-Two Interactive.
 After its initial offer of per share, all cash stock transaction offer was rejected by the Take-Two board, EA revised it to per share, a 64% premium over the previous day's closing price and made the offer known to the public.
 Rumours had been floating around the Internet prior to the offer about Take-Two possibly being bought over by a bigger company, albeit with Viacom as the potential bidder.
 In May 2008, EA announced that it would purchase the assets of Hands-On Mobile Korea, a South Korean mobile game developer and publisher.
 The company became EA Mobile Korea.
 In September 2008, EA dropped its buyout offer of Take-Two.
 No reason was given.

-As of November 6, 2008, it was confirmed that Electronic Arts is closing their Casual Label & merging it with their Hasbro partnership with The Sims Label.
+As of November 6, 2008, it was confirmed that Electronic Arts is closing its Casual Label & merging it with its Hasbro partnership with The Sims Label.
 EA also confirmed the departure of Kathy Vrabeck, who was given the position as former president of the EA Casual Division in May 2007.
 EA made this statement about the merger: "We've learned a lot about casual entertainment in the past two years, and found that casual gaming defies a single genre and demographic.
 With the retirement and departure of Kathy Vrabeck, EA is reorganizing to integrate casual games—development and marketing—into other divisions of our business.
 We are merging our Casual Studios, Hasbro partnership, and Casual marketing organization with The Sims Label to be a new Sims and Casual Label, where there is a deep compatibility in the product design, marketing and demographics. ...
 In the days and weeks ahead, we will make further announcements on the reporting structure for the other businesses in the Casual Label including EA Mobile, Pogo, Media Sales and Online Casual Initiatives.
 Those businesses remain growth priorities for EA and deserve strong support in a group that will complement their objectives."
-This statement comes a week after EA announced it was laying off 6% about 600 of their staff positions and had a net loss for the quarter.
+This statement comes a week after EA announced it was laying off 6% about 600 of its staff positions and had a net loss for the quarter.